 Both apps are similar when it comes to chat options.

 Individual messages: Signal's individual messages are encrypted end-to-end by default, while Telegram's basic one-on-one chats are not.
-If you want to protect your communications in Telegram from Telegram itself, you'll have to start a Secret Chat.
+If you want to protect your communications in Telegram from the company itself, you'll have to start a Secret Chat.

 Group chats: Both platforms offer a group messaging option.
-Again, Signal's is encrypted end-to-end, while Telegram's is not.
+Again, Signal's is end-to-end encrypted, while Telegram's is not.
 (There's no Secret Chat equivalent for groups.)
 Signal groups can include up to 1,000 users while Telegram allows up to 200,000 group members.

-Voice and video calls: Both platforms have voice and video calling features.
+Voice and video calls: Both platforms have voice and video calling.
 Signal's encrypted calls can be made individually or contain up to 40 users in a group.

 Telegram has end-to-end encrypted, one-on-one video calling as well as a voice-chat feature that allows large groups to hold conversations in which members can come and go.
 Telegram's group voice chats are encrypted from the client device (i.e., a phone or desktop) to the server, but not from one end to the other.
 This means that someone who has access to Telegram's servers can listen in.